gerold-penz/bun-sqlite-key-value/README.md

 ### Read Values

-Returns all values in an array whose keys begin with the passed string.
-If you plan the names of the keys well, more complex data can be stored.

 ```typescript
 getValues(startsWithOrKeys: string | string[]): any[]
 ```

-- `startsWithOrKeys`:
-    - **string**: String with which the keys whose values are to be returned begin.
+Reads the data from the database and returns an array with the values.

+#### startsWithOrKeys

+`string`: Returns all values in an array whose keys begin with the passed string.
+  If you plan the names of the keys well, more complex data can be stored.
   It is advisable to divide keys into ranges using separators.
   For example `"language:de"`, `"language:en"`, `"language:it"`.
   A search for `"language:"` would return all languages.

-    - **string[]**: Array with keys.
+`string[]`: Array with keys.
 The returned array is exactly the same size as the passed array.
   Entries that are not found are returned as `undefined`.
+  Only exact matches with the keys are returned.

 #### Example